Tracing Hyperparameter Dependencies for Model Parsing via Learnable Graph Pooling Network

-$\diamond$ We design a novel way to formulate the \textit{model parsing} as a graph node classification task, using a directed graph to capture dependencies among different hyperparameters.
+$\diamond$ We innovatively formulate \textit{model parsing} as a graph node classification problem, using a directed graph to help capture hyperparameter dependencies for better model parsing performance.

-$\diamond$ We propose a framework with a learnable pooling-unpooling mechanism which improves the representation learning in model parsing and its generalization ability.
+$\diamond$ A learnable pooling-unpooling mechanism is introduced with GCN to enhance representation learning in model parsing and its generalization ability.

-$\diamond$ A simple yet effective dual-branch feature extractor is introduced, which leverages the high-resolution representation to amplify generation artifacts of various GMs.
-This approach benefits tasks such as model parsing and CNN-generated image detection.

-$\diamond$ We evaluate our method on three image forensic applications: model parsing, CNN-generated image detection and coordinated attack detection.
-The results of these evaluations showcase the effectiveness of our approach in learning and identifying generation artifacts.
+$\diamond$ We propose a Generation Trace Capturing Network (GTC) that utilizes high-resolution representations to capture generation traces, facilitating a deeper understanding of the image's provenance.

+$\diamond$ Extensive empirical results demonstrate the SoTA performance of the proposed LGPN in model parsing and identifying coordinated attacks.
+Additionally, the GTC's effectiveness is validated through CNN-generated image detection and image attribution tasks.

-\section{Related Works}
+\Section{Related Works}

-The Reverse Engineering of Deception (RED) paradigm is a novel approach that aims to extract valuable information (\textit{e.g.,} adversarial perturbations, and used GMs) about machine-centric attacks~\cite{wangcan,gong2022reverse,goebel2021attribution,nicholson2023reverse,zhou2022trace,yao2023can} that target machine learning decisions and human-centric attacks~\cite{yu2019attributing, asnani2021reverse,hifi_net_xiaoguo} that employ falsified media to deceive humans.
-In this work, our emphasis is on \textit{model parsing}, a critical research problem within the RED framework, geared towards defending against human-centric attacks.

-Unlike previous model parsing works~\cite{14,15,18,19} that require prior knowledge of machine learning models and their inputs to predict training information or model hyperparameters, Asnani~\textit{et al.}~\cite{asnani2021reverse} recently proposes a technique to estimate the $37$ pre-defined hyperparameters based on generated images.
-This work~\cite{asnani2021reverse} uses a fingerprint estimation network is trained with four constraints to estimate the fingerprint for each image, which is then used to estimate hyperparameters.
-However, they overlook the dependencies among hyperparameters that cannot be adequately captured by the estimated mean and standard deviation.
+\Paragraph{Model Parsing} Previous model parsing works~\cite{14,18,dupont2021generative,19,oh2019towards} require prior knowledge of machine learning models and their inputs to predict model hyperparameters, and such predictions are primarily limited to architecture-related hyperparameters~\cite{dupont2021generative,oh2019towards}.
+In contrast, Asnani~\textit{et al.}~\cite{asnani2021reverse} recently propose a technique to estimate $37$ pre-defined hyperparameters covering loss functions and architectures by only leveraging generated images as inputs.
+Specifically, this work~\cite{asnani2021reverse} designs FEN-PN that uses a clustering-based approach to estimate the mean and standard deviation of hyperparameters for network architecture and loss function types.
+Then, FEN-PN uses a fingerprint estimation network that is trained with four constraints to estimate the fingerprint for each image.
+These fingerprints are employed to predict hyperparameters.
+However, FEN-PN overlooks dependencies among hyperparameters, which cannot be adequately captured by the estimated mean and standard deviation.
+In contrast, we propose LGPN, using GCN to model dependencies among different hyperparameters, improving overall model parsing performance.